COMBINE-lab/simpleaf/docs/source/workflow-patch.rst

 CSV file, it will patch the template with parameters provided in this row, instantiate a new manifest from this template (*after* replacement), and write the instantiated manifest out to a ``JSON`` file.

+When operating on a manifest, the patch command takes as input a manifest files via the ``--manifest`` parameter, as well as a parameter table as a ``;`` separated CSV file via the ``--patch`` parameter.
+For each (non-header) row in the CSV file, it will patch the manifest with parameters provided in this row and write the resulting patched manifest out to a ``JSON`` file.
+Note that, in this case, since the input being patched is a fully-instantiated manifest, the patch simply replaces the values of the designated fields, but it will not affect the values of any fields that are not diretly patched.

 Patch file
 ~~~~~~~~~~